dakhama-mehdi/RD-AD/README.md

 create a folder to extract the object that you want to monitor, this step let the detection very fast by defaut i use the folder test in C:\test, but you can change this value on $dbpath

-*create exclude csv file
+* create exclude csv file
 you can use get-adgroupmember or get-adcomputer to create a list that contains only the name of object that you want to exclude from detection, like DC or same server that need to query the schema, also the admin account work on AD

 it is preferead to put whitelist in same folder as our path export $dbpath

-Now pre-requist is respected, We suggere to run the script the first time with right admin to create a list object to monitor. we have two way to do start detection, on Scheduletask or luanch loop script
+Now pre-requist is respected, We suggere to run the script the first time with right admin to create a list object to monitor.

+# Run the script

+we have two way to do start detection, by use Scheduletask or run loop script

-# USE Scheduletask
+* USE Scheduletask

 if the script is executed on first time without error, go to event security and attach the event 4662 to our script, the script must be start with powershell, you can use this settings on Action tabs :